 On the plus side, you’ll be able to expand your connection.
-Use online forums, meetups, craigslists or facebook to see where the local people who shares the same interests as you hang out and join them!
+Use online forums, meetups, craigslists, or Facebook to see where the local people who share the same interests as you hang out and join them!
 Or even better, take courses at a local community college.

-When I was working full-time took weekend photography classes so I got to meet people, make friends and practice photography.
+When I was working full-time took weekend photography classes so I got to meet people, make friends, and practice photography.
 We experimented shooting different things and even often go do photography trips together.
 It was a lot of fun!
-Make sure you pick a class with a knowledgable, supportive and encouraging teacher when you take the class.
+Make sure you pick a class with a knowledgeable, supportive, and encouraging teacher when you take the class.

 By joining your local community that shares your interest, you’re basically creating your very own fun environment.
 And this will give you the motivation and energy to do the things that you love.

 If you find it hard to make time to join offline classes, you can start by joining our courses here.
 We are 100% online-based so you can access the course anytime and meet with different people with the same interest as you.